gertvv/wasm-component-raw/wasm-component-raw.typ

 }
 ```

-Rather than work with the "lowered" representation directly, let's use the WASM GC (TODO: LINK) types as an internal representation:
+Rather than work with the "lowered" representation directly, let's use the [WASM GC](https://github.com/WebAssembly/gc) types as an internal representation:

 ```wat
   (rec